 The Cloud Foundry CLI (cf CLI) includes plug-in capability.
-The plug-in allows you to add custom commands to the cf CLI.
+Plug-ins allow you to add custom commands to the cf CLI.

 You can install and use the plug-in that Cloud Foundry developers and third-party developers create.
 For a current list of community-supported plug-ins, see the Cloud Foundry Community CLI Plug-in page.
 For information about submitting your own plug-in, see the Cloud Foundry CLI Plugin Repository (CLIPR) repository on GitHub.

-Caution Plug-ins are not vetted, including for security or function.
+Important Plug-ins are not vetted for security or function.
 Use plug-ins at your own risk.

 The cf CLI identifies a plugin by its binary filename, its developer-defined plugin name, and the commands that the plugin provides.
 You use the binary filename only to install a plugin.
 You use the plugin name or a command for any other action.